AngellusMortis/cc-render/README.md

 frame:render(term)
 ```

-However, all of the more complex items in the library uses Frames and they allow you create a "virtual" to let you render things to.
+However, all of the more complex items in the library uses Frames and they allow you create a "virtual" screen to let you render things to.

 ```lua
 require(settings.get("ghu.base") .. "core/apis/ghu")